Raju9936/Analysing-Student-Feedback-using-Machine-Learning/README.md

 ## Model Building and Evaluation
 - The Gaussian naive bayes, Decision tree Classifier, Random forest models were trained and evaluation metrices were determined.
-- The Rabdom Forest model has performed better with our data Set giving accuracy greather than 84 percent.
+- The Random Forest model has performed better with our data Set giving accuracy greather than 84 percent.
 - The Evaluation metrices measured were Accuracy, Precision, Recall, f1-Score.

+## Sentiment Prediction
+- The sentiment of the given review is predicted as follows the Random forest model gave good accuracy so, using that trained model we predicted the review sentiment

+## Data Visualization
+- In this project we did some some work on visualizing the results
+- The Accuracy Score, Precision, Recall, f1-scores are visualized for all the three algorithms we used in our project

 ## License
 - This project has no license it is open source for now